Medications for MS Fatigue: Do they Work?

-Fatigue is often the most debilitating MS symptom
+Fatigue is a debilitating MS symptom

 You see, despite being such a common aspect of life with MS, we really don't know much about this symptom.
-Fatigue is often considered by many people living with MS to be one of the most debilitating symptoms they deal with on a regular basis.
-Even with all the physical and cognitive disabilities that MS has left me with, I would say that fatigue is what holds me back the most in my day to day life.
+Fatigue is considered by many people living with MS to be one of the most debilitating symptoms they deal with on a regular basis.
+Even with all the physical and cognitive disabilities that MS has left me with, I would say that fatigue is what holds me back the most in my day-to-day life.
 Because of this, I am pretty dependent on the medications used to help manage fatigue, which is what I want to talk about today.

 Does my fatigue medication actually help?